top of page

-The major downside of filtering is that it takes our readers out of the story.
-It's like a barrier between them and the action, making the reading experience feel more passive.
-But by removing filters, we can create a more immersive experience, allowing our readers to form stronger connections with our characters and their emotions.
+The major downside of filtering is that it takes our readers out of the story by forcing them to focus on the narrator rather than the event.
+If you think of your prose as a camera, the camera swings from the narrating character to the events and back to narrating character with each filter.
+And because of this focus on the narrator, it makes the reading experience feel more passive.
+By removing filters, we can create a more immersive experience, allowing readers to form stronger connections with characters.

 Let's look at some examples of filtering in both first-person limited and third-person limited narratives.